New York city guide- Manhattan's best cocktail bars

 48 West 17th Street, (btwn 5th & 6th Aves), Flatiron

 Like being in the kitchen at a hell of a house party often sums up the atmosphere at this neighbourhood style bar and eatery.
-It lacks pretense, delivering good honest drinks from a menu which boasts nine different Negronis as well as well conceived house "Fancy Drinks".
-Bare brick walls meet red flock wallpaper, bare wooden floor and rust red ceiling.
-Good drinks produced at speed by pro bartenders fly across the copper topped bar counter.
+It lacks pretence, delivering good honest drinks from a menu which boasts nine different Negronis as well as well-conceived house "Fancy Drinks".
+Bare brick walls meet red flock wallpaper, bare wooden floor and rust-red ceiling.
+Good drinks produced at speed by pro bartenders fly across the copper-topped bar counter.
 4/5

 1561 2nd Avenue, (at E 81st St), Upper East Side